apietrelli/myVCF/docs/install.rst

 The command will create a directory named :code:`myVCF/` containing the desktop application

 .. note::
-    To download :code:`git` tool for Unix/MAC operating system
+    To download :code:`git` tool for Unix/MAC operating systems

     .. code:: shell